runemadsen/rune.js/index.md

 # Rune.js

-Rune.js is a JavaScript library for programming graphic design systems with SVG in the browser or node.js.
+Rune.js is a JavaScript library for programming graphic design systems with SVG in both the browser or node.js.
 It features a chainable drawing API, an unobtrusive scene graph, and a range of features aimed specifically at graphic designers: native support for color conversion, grid systems, typography, pixel iteration, as well as an expanding set of computational geometry helpers.
 Oh, and it uses [virtual-dom](https://github.com/Matt-Esch/virtual-dom) under the hood.

 {% include banner.html %}